Areezy/DataMiningProject/README.md

 ## Team Members

-## Project Report
+## Project Report and Notebook
-The project report can be found here.
+The project report can be found here and the notebook [here](https://www.kaggle.com/areezy/data-mining-project).